simphotonics/node/README.md

     'cont' => 'html'
 ]);
 ```
-To render the node as HTML just use:
+To render the object above as HTML source code use:
 ```php
 print $dtd;
 ```